 The Cliffs of Moher Visitor Center

-At the Cliffs of Moher Visitor Center, after working the cliffs, you can immerse yourself in completely sensory informative experience.
+At the Cliffs of Moher Visitor Center, after working the cliffs, you can immerse yourself in a completely sensory informative experience.

 The Cliffs Exhibition is housed in a huge domed cave at the center of the building.
 It contains a wealth of fascinating information.
 The exhibition brings to life the many different aspects of the Cliffs of Moher in four main themed areas – Ocean, Rock, Nature, and Man.